-Most commercially available dog food is far from natural, healthy, and free-from.
+Most commercially available dog food is far from natural and healthy.
 In fact, the opposite is true.
 The raw materials used to make highly commercial pet food are simply the remains of Human food.
-Everything that is left from processing fresh raw materials into high value products for Human consumption, is then used for dog food.
+Everything that is left from processing fresh raw materials into high-value products for Human consumption, is then used for dog food.

 Imagine inviting your friends over and using what’s in your trash to make them dinner...awkward.
 This is how the pet food industry works.

 The raw materials used in the pet industry are cheap, poor-quality, and have a higher incidence of contamination.
-These are the reasons why it is they’re not deemed suitable for humans to eat.
+These are the reasons why they're not deemed suitable for humans to eat.

-In Europe, the legislation that regulates Human and Animal food are, in fact, mutually exclusive.
-They explicitly forbid one product to be labelled for both Human and Animal consumption.
+In Europe, the legislation that regulates Human and Animal food is, in fact, mutually exclusive.
+They explicitly forbid one product to be labeled for both Human and Animal consumption.